On behalf of The Law Office of Gustavo E. Frances, P.A.

 If you are a working mother on the brink of filing papers for divorce or are in the middle of getting divorced, you have come to the right place.
 It is true that Google knows everything, but it may not be able to answer all the burning questions a working woman and mother have about divorce.

 But do not lose your sleep over it just yet.
-We invited our Fort Lauderdale property division attorney from the Law Office of Gustavo E. Frances, P.A., to spell out everything you need to know about getting divorced in Florida as a working mom.
+We invited our property division lawyer in Fort Lauderdale from The Law Office of Gustavo E. Frances, P.A., to spell out everything you need to know about getting divorced in Florida as a working mom.

 Let’s imagine that both you and your husband have jobs.
 You have a bank account owned and registered in your own name.
 Also, you have a car registered in your own name.
 What happens to these assets in a divorce?
 Will you have to sell or split these items if you and your husband decide to go separate ways?